Jaak Valge

 Jaak Valge (born 1 March 1955 in Kiviõli) is an Estonian historian and politician.
 He has been member of XIV Riigikogu.

 In 1987 he graduated from the University of Tartu.
 1995-2004 he was a lecturer in Tartu University.

 He has published over 60 scientific articles and books.

 1989-1993 he was a member of Estonian National Independence Party.
-Since 2018 he is a member of Estonian Conservative People's Party.
+Between 2018 and 2024 he was a member of the Estonian Conservative People's Party and is currently taking part in the formation of the Estonian Nationalists and Conservatives.